 Courtesy James BranamanWhen Jack Osbourne was diagnosed with multiple sclerosis (MS) five years ago this month, he says it was his family, including his parents, Ozzy and Sharon, who bolstered him up and kept him strong.
-Diagnosing the condition is tricky, which is why it’s important to know the the silent signs of MS.
+Diagnosing the condition is tricky, which is why it’s important to know these silent MS symptoms.

 “My dad was around a lot, he asked a lot of questions and was with me through my entire diagnosis process,” he says.
 “My mom, too—and to have them in my corner is crucial: To hear your parents say ‘hey listen we’ll figure this out as a family’ made me feel like I wasn’t alone.
 My heart breaks when I hear about people who have MS and don’t have that support and they’re in a bad way.
 It makes me feel very fortunate.”